deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 Let’s illustrate this with two examples:

 1. The Collective controls a veRETRO position, allowing it to direct RETRO emissions to pools of its choice.
-Doing so earns trading fees generated on the pool and bribes.
-Some bribes earned include bveZERO, a token redeemable for veZERO once the Zero Exchange launches on Polygon zkEVM (fork of RETRO).
+Doing so earns trading fees generated on the pool and vote incentives.
+Some vote incentives earned include bveZERO, a token redeemable for veZERO once the Zero Exchange launches on Polygon zkEVM (fork of RETRO).
 Since those tokens are currently illiquid, they are not accounted for in our books (value = 0).
 2. Several positions managed by the Collective generate yield in low-liquidity tokens, such as liqLIT.
 We thus need to account for the slippage we would face if we sell the tokens.

 ### Four weeks delta